soundcloud/roshi/README.md

 This is an intuitive description of the LWW-element-set:

-* An element is in the set, if its most-recent operation was an add
+- An element is in the set, if its most-recent operation was an add.
-* An element is not in the set, if its most-recent operation was a remove
+- An element is not in the set, if its most-recent operation was a remove.

 A more formal description of a LWW-element-set, as informed by [Shapiro][shapiro], is as follows: A set S is represented by two internal